Choosing Perfect Halloween Costumes for Adults on the Spectrum

 Bring noise-cancelling headphones or sunglasses to help manage sensory stimulation.
 You may also want to take a trusted friend along for support.
 Call ahead to ask staff when their slowest hours are so you can plan accordingly.

-Drawing inspiration online can provide great costume ideas that align with your interests and comfort levels.
+Drawing inspiration online can provide unique costume ideas that align with your interests and comfort levels.
 Spend time looking through autism blogs and forums for suggestions.

 Check social media for pictures of adults in Halloween costumes that speak to you.
 Connect with other autistic adults online to swap costume ideas and recommendations.